5

 Meanwhile, thought has clearly been employed in the design of the X-Trail’s minor features.
 The generous cupholders have their own air supply for cooling or warming your drink, and the central storage cubby under the driver’s armrest is large and deep enough to keep a tablet away from prying eyes.

-Go for as-tested N-Connecta trim and you get NissanConnect infotainment system comes as standard, bringing with it a 7in display, satellite navigation, DAB tuner, smartphone data connectivity and app-driven online functionality.
+Go for N-Connecta trim and you get NissanConnect infotainment system comes as standard, bringing with it a 7in display, satellite navigation, DAB tuner, smartphone data connectivity and app-driven online functionality.
 There is also the inclusion of 18in alloys, keyless entry and start, a 360-degree camera and a number of safety technology such as foward emergency braking, lane departure warning and traffic sign recognition.

-The range-topping Tekna models get a raft more safety tech, 19in alloy wheels, a leather upholstery, electrically adjustable and heated front seats, adaptive LED headlights and blind spot monitoring.
+The range-topping Tekna models get a raft more safety tech, 19in alloy wheels, leather upholstery, electrically adjustable and heated front seats, adaptive LED headlights and blind spot monitoring.

 The useful Around View Monitor comes as part of the NissanConnect package, but upgrade to top-of-the-range Tekna trim and you also get Intelligent Park Assist, which will steer the car into both parallel and end-on bays.